 There are many times when you may have to hide the smell of your smoke.
 You may normally enjoy your smoke in the comfort of your own space, which is hopefully cool with having a sesh – in other words, you don’t have a restrictive landlord or annoying neighbor.
 There may also be roommates or others to consider, who may not enjoy the smell of cannabis.
 Still, with the pandemic waning in the U.S. and more people getting out, there are times when you don’t want to go around reeking of weed — for any one of a number of reasons.
-So how do you hide the smell of smoke, either in your space, somewhere else, or on your person?
+So how to hide the smell of smoke — either in your space, somewhere else, or on your person?
 Here are some handy tips on doing just that.

 1. Ventilate the room

 Just like in the days before air conditioning, the best way to hide weed smoke smell is to air out the room.
 Of course, it’s one thing to open a window, but another to be mindful of how you’re ventilating.
 For example, if the airflow is sucking air from the outside into a hallway, you could wind up pulling all of the smell exactly into places you were trying to avoid sending it.

 To avoid this, seal up the area under the door to the outside (meaning any hallways or other rooms) with a damp towel.
 It doesn’t have to be too damp, or damp at all if that’s inconvenient, but the idea is to create a barrier to the smoke sliding out the gap at the bottom of the door.
 This is a time-honored dorm room trick, of course.